 Garmin inReach – Reliably rugged GPS tracking and much more.

 The InReach is built to take abuse.
-It’s an easy to use operating tool that doesn’t require a smart phone to operate.
+Add that to the easy to use operating system and you’ve got a reliable tool that doesn’t require a smart phone to operate.

 A smartphone isn’t required, although for a much larger and easier to use screen you can still pair the device to your phone.
 The free Earthmate app is easy to use.

 Being essentially a GPS unit that does more, you can use the inReach to record all of the statistics that we love such as tracks, average speed and other similar data.

 “The fire line was a half mile away from a critical intersection that we turned at.
 Aerial fire retardant drops had crisscrossed the area with red streaks.“